Post

 The generative AI and AI ethics courses hit different when you’re watching the industry move as fast as it is right now.
 I took Introduction to Generative AI alongside the ethics courses, which meant I was simultaneously learning how these systems work and studying the ways they fail.

 The takeaway that stuck with me: the engineers building AI systems are making ethical decisions whether they realize it or not.
 Every training dataset is a value judgment.
 Every prompt template is a design choice about who the system serves.
-“I just build the infrastructure” stops being a defensible position when the infrastructure enables harm at scale.
+You can’t really hide behind “I just build the infrastructure” when your infrastructure is what enables the harm.

 Do I Recommend It?